isaacnmm/pestpolicy-hugo2XX/content/posts/can-bed-bugs-make-you-sick/index.md

 Several bites on their bodies my cause skin rashes that takes long to heal.

-You will notice that your baby experience difficulties in breathing and cries a lot
+You will notice that your baby experience difficulties in breathing and cries a lot- especially at night- due to these bed bug bites.
-- especially at night
-- due to these bed bug bites.
 Prolonged attack by bed bugs may make your baby suffer from anaemia, which may risk babys young life.

 ##  **Signs of bed bugs in your place?**

-The following are some of indicators of bed bugs infestation in your home:
-- Various stain spots on your bed sheets, mattress, clothing, bed framework that looks like rust.
-These spots are their waste that they excrete and they leave behind stains where they land and dry up.
-- Bite marks on your skin.
-- The musty odor produced by the bed bugs feces that fill the room
-- you can easily detect that when you cover yourself at night with beddings.
+The following are some of indicators of bed bugs infestation in your home: - Various stain spots on your bed sheets, mattress, clothing, bed framework that looks like rust.
+These spots are their waste that they excrete and they leave behind stains where they land and dry up. - Bite marks on your skin. - The musty odor produced by the bed bugs feces that fill the room-you can easily detect that when you cover yourself at night with beddings.

 Bed bugs are small insects that you may at times not see with your naked eye.
-This offers them an advantage of penetrating and hiding in spaces such as
-- Inside furniture closets.
-- Behind windows and doors.
-- Cracks on the wall or floor.
-- Along the edges and seams of mattresses.
-- Inside the boxes.
-- Ceiling fixtures.
-- Old clothes and luggage.
-- Photo frames.
+This offers them an advantage of penetrating and hiding in spaces such as - Inside furniture closets. - Behind windows and doors. - Cracks on the wall or floor. - Along the edges and seams of mattresses. - Inside the boxes. - Ceiling fixtures. - Old clothes and luggage. - Photo frames.

 ##  **How to get rid of bed bugs?**

-To prevent bed bugs in your home, you can follow the following approaches:
-- Ensure that you do thorough cleaning in your house.
-- Check all possible hideouts like cracks, [carpets](https://pestpolicy.com/can
-- bed
-- bugs
-- live
-- in
-- carpet/),and furniture regularly.
-- Avoid buying second hand furniture as this creates a loop for entry into your house.
+To prevent bed bugs in your home, you can follow the following approaches: - Ensure that you do thorough cleaning in your house. - Check all possible hideouts like cracks, [carpets](https://pestpolicy.com/can-bed-bugs-live-in-carpet/),and furniture regularly. - Avoid buying second hand furniture as this creates a loop for entry into your house.

 When you are purchasing house items like bed, select the design that makes it difficult for the bed bugs to climb such as metal or glass.

-- Select material that makes bed bug nesting difficult.
-- Have a regular schedule for house examination and cleaning from a bed bug professional.
-- Ensure that you frequently wash your beddings with hot water especially if you detect any bed bug infestation.
-This helps kill any eggs or living bed bugs.
-- Apply disinfectant where possible in your households.
+- Select material that makes bed bug nesting difficult. - Have a regular schedule for house examination and cleaning from a bed bug professional. - Ensure that you frequently wash your beddings with hot water especially if you detect any bed bug infestation.
+This helps kill any eggs or living bed bugs. - Apply disinfectant where possible in your households.

 ###  **Method 1: Use of pesticides.**